rust-lang/unsafe-code-guidelines/wip/stacked-borrows.md

 * [Stacked Borrows 2.0](https://www.ralfj.de/blog/2019/04/30/stacked-borrows-2.html) is a re-design of Stacked Borrows 1 that maintains the original core ideas, but changes the mechanism to support more precise tracking of shared references.
 * [Stacked Borrows 2.1](https://www.ralfj.de/blog/2019/05/21/stacked-borrows-2.1.html) slightly tweaks the rules for read and write accesses and describes a high-level way of thinking about the new shape of the "stack" in Stacked Borrows 2.

+Changes compared to the latest post (2.1):

+* Retags are "shallow" instead of recursively looking for references inside compound types.

 [Miri]: https://github.com/solson/miri/
 [all-hands]: https://paper.dropbox.com/doc/Topic-Stacked-borrows--AXAkoFfUGViWL_PaSryqKK~hAg-2q57v4UM7cIkxCq9PQc22